kahnwong/docs.karnwong.me/docs/knowledge-base/resources/data-science.md

 ### Resources
 - [Data Stack](https://www.moderndatastack.xyz/stacks) - Learn how some of the most amazing companies in the world are organising their data stack.
 Learn more about the tools that they are using and why.

-### Resources
 - [PySpark Style Guide](https://github.com/palantir/pyspark-style-guide)

 ## Data Science
 ### Dashboard
 - [Gradio](https://www.gradio.app) - Generate an easy-to-use UI for your ML model, function, or API with only a few lines of code.
 Integrate directly into your Python notebook, or share a link with anyone.
 - [streamlit](https://github.com/streamlit/streamlit) - Streamlit — The fastest way to build data apps in Python.
-- [Voilà](https://github.com/voila-dashboards/voila) - Voilà turns Jupyter notebooks into standalone web applications.

-### Data
-- [Faker](https://github.com/joke2k/faker) - Faker is a Python package that generates fake data for you.

-### Documentation
-- [Model Card Toolkit](https://github.com/tensorflow/model-card-toolkit) - Streamlines and automates generation of Model Cards, machine learning documents that provide context and transparency into a model's development and performance.

 ### EDA
 - [data ⎰ describe](https://github.com/data-describe/data-describe) - data-describe is a Python toolkit for Exploratory Data Analysis (EDA).
 It aims to accelerate data exploration and analysis by providing automated and polished analysis widgets.